Skip to content

 • Ctrl+C clears the input, cancels the agent, or quits (context-dependent)

-• ? (with empty input) opens the help dialog
+• F1 opens the help dialog

 Modes